 Slippery wintertime conditions mean more salt on the road, and more salt on the road in winter means leftover salt deposits on the undercarriage of your car even after winter is gone.
 Salt is a major contributor to rust so it needs to be taken care of.
 Tip: At home or at the wand wash it can be hard to spray the underside of your vehicle.
 Instead, drive through a touchless car wash.
-The spray nozzles will get the underside of your vehicle when you drive in and remove all of that left over salt before it can do any damage.
+The spray nozzles will get to the underside of your vehicle when you drive in and remove all of that leftover salt before it can do any damage.

 Winter Tire Removal (With Free Tire Rotation)

 Once the weather is not hovering around the freezing point it is time to remove your winter tires and replace them with your regular all seasons.
 Tip: If you label each tire with their placement as you remove them, you can rotate the tires when you put them back on in the fall you can rotate them so they wear evenly each winter season.
 Don’t forget: Check the tire pressure on your summer tires and make sure they did not run low over the off-season.

 Allergy Alert: Cabin Air Filter